jphaugla/redisEnterpriseVault/README.md

 ### Test replication
 This section will define the redis-connect job using an API approach.
-For more detail see this [demo section](https://github.com/redis-field-engineering/redis-connect-dist/examples/postgres/demo) in redis connection github
+For more detail on the redis-connect swagger interface, see this
+[demo section](https://github.com/redis-field-engineering/redis-connect-dist/examples/postgres/demo) in redis connection github
 In another terminal, need to port-forward the rest API interface to set up the actual job
 ```bash